23+ Truck Driving Safety Tips – [Updated for 2023]

 Truck driving is one of the most dangerous occupations.
 The trucking industry has over twice the average injury rate of all professions.
 So, how can truck drivers avoid accidents?

-Ensuring driver safety requires the government, companies, and drivers to work together.
+The government, companies, and drivers must work together to ensure driver safety.
 But truck drivers can help themselves and other drivers by being safety conscious.

 While being a driver of large trucks will never be the safest profession, the safety tips below will help make this dangerous job a little less dangerous.
 These truck driving safety tips are a good complement to our training on cargo securement.